andii1701/toy-robot/README.md

 This project is a solution to the toy robot problem as specified in PROBLEM.md

+## Assumptions

 The follow assumptions where made when implementing the simulator:
 * There is only ever one robot in the simulation.
 * The robot commands file is correctly formatted with one valid command per line.
 * Any incorrect commands will result in the program exiting.
-* Any blank lines or other unexpected white space will result in the program exiting.
+* Any blank lines or other unexpected white space in the commands file will result in the program exiting.
-* The user is running a Mac with homebrew. ( The simulation should work on other platforms but providing documention for this is out of scope )
+* The user is running a Mac and has homebrew installed.
+* The simulation may work on other platforms the JVM can run on eg, linux or Windows, but providing documentation on how to do this is out of scope.

 ## Getting Started

-* Download and install JDK_1.8 for your platform: https://www.java.com/en/download/ and setup $JAVA_HOME
+* Download and install JDK_1.8 for your platform: https://www.java.com/en/download/ and set $JAVA_HOME
-* Download and install Kotlin compiler (On Mac with homebrew):
+* Download and install Kotlin compiler with homebrew):
 ```
 $ brew update
 $ brew install kotlin
 ```
-For other platforms see: https://kotlinlang.org/docs/tutorials/command-line.html

 ### Compiling and running
 To compile the simulator

 ```$ kotlinc src/main/kotlin/toyrobot -include-runtime -d toyRobot.jar```

-To run the simulator with the default commands.txt file:
+To run the simulator with the default `commands.txt` file:

 ```$ java -jar toyRobot.jar```